mohamad-kareem/CodeJunction/README.md

    const API_KEY = 'ENTER YOUR API';
    ```

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run Code Junction Express locally and explore its features.